o2alexanderfedin/AI-demos/design.md

 ## 7. Use-Case View

 ### Use-Case Diagrams
-The source document does not contain traditional use-case diagrams.
-However, it provides a UML Class Diagram that outlines the structure of the `PostgresMemoryStore` class and its relationship with other components such as `IMemoryStore` and `IPostgresDbClient`.
-This diagram can be used to infer some use-case relationships, such as initialization, collection management, record management, similarity search, and resource cleanup.
+The use-case diagrams for the various components of the system provide a visual representation of the interactions between the actors and the system's functionalities.
+These diagrams include:

+- **Semantic Memory Store Initialization**: Illustrating the initialization process of the semantic memory store using the Postgres connector with the pgvector extension.
+- **Vector Similarity Search**: Showcasing the process of conducting exact and approximate nearest neighbor searches utilizing the pgvector extension.
+- **Index Creation for Performance**: Depicting the decision-making process for creating an index to enhance search performance based on the dataset size.

+Additionally, the UML Class Diagrams from the source documents should be included to visually represent the structure of classes like `PostgresDbClient` and `PostgresMemoryStore`.
+These diagrams display the private fields and public methods corresponding to the use cases described.

 ### Use-Case Descriptions
-The source document does not explicitly provide use-case descriptions.
-Nonetheless, based on the functionalities of the `PostgresMemoryEntry` struct and the `PostgresMemoryStore` class, we can infer potential use-cases:
-1. **Initialization**: There are three ways to initialize the `PostgresMemoryStore` class: using a connection string, an `NpgsqlDataSource` object, or an `IPostgresDbClient` object for dependency injection.
+The use-case descriptions provide a detailed overview of the system's capabilities and the methods through which actors interact with the system.
+These descriptions include:

-2. **Collection Management**: The class provides methods to create, check the existence of, retrieve, and delete collections within the PostgreSQL database.
+- **Creating and Managing Tables**: Operations such as creating, checking the existence of, retrieving, and deleting tables in the PostgreSQL database.
-3. **Record Management**: The class allows inserting or updating (upserting) individual records or batches of records, retrieving them, and deleting them from a collection.
+- **Data Operations**: Inserting or updating individual or batch entries, reading single or batch entries, and deleting entries from the database.
-4. **Similarity Search**: The class can perform similarity searches to retrieve records nearest to a given embedding vector based on cosine similarity.
+- **Vector-Based Similarity Search**: Performing exact and approximate nearest neighbor searches to retrieve records based on embedding vectors.
-5. **Storing Memory Entries**: Storing memory entries with unique identifiers, adding or updating metadata, storing and retrieving embedding vectors for machine learning models, and recording timestamps for creation or modification of memory entries.
+- **Semantic Memory Store Configuration**: Setting up a semantic memory store in Postgres using the pgvector extension, including configuring the data source and building the memory with appropriate plugins.
+- **Index Management**: Creating an index to switch from exact to approximate nearest neighbor search, considering the number of lists and probes to balance recall and performance.

 ### Actor Descriptions
-The source document does not explicitly provide actor descriptions.
-However, the actors involved in the inferred use-cases are:
+The actors involved in the system's use cases are:

-- **Caller**: The user or system that interacts with the `PostgresMemoryStore` class to perform operations such as managing collections, managing records, and conducting similarity searches.
+- **Client Application**: An external system or application that uses the `PostgresDbClient` to manage and query vector-based data in a PostgreSQL database.
-- **Client**: The user or system that initiates the registration of a Postgres memory store using the `MemoryBuilder` class.
+- **Consumer**: The end-user or system that utilizes the Postgres connector library in conjunction with Semantic Kernel plugins and semantic memory systems.
-- **Machine Learning Models**: Systems that utilize the embedding vectors stored within the `PostgresMemoryEntry` for semantic analysis or other machine learning tasks.
-- **MemoryBuilder**: The class that is extended by the `PostgresMemoryBuilderExtensions` to incorporate a Postgres memory store into its configuration.
-- **PostgresMemoryStore**: The specific type of memory store that interacts with a Postgres database, which is instantiated and configured during the registration process.
-- **System Users**: Individuals or systems that interact with the PostgreSQL database to store or retrieve memory entries.
-- **IPostgresDbClient**: An actor that represents the database operations abstraction layer, which the `PostgresMemoryStore` uses to interact with the PostgreSQL database.

-By integrating the knowledge pieces provided, we have constructed a comprehensive Use-Case View section that aligns with the user's structure requirements.
-This section includes inferred use-case diagrams, descriptions, and actor descriptions based on the technical details of the source document.
+- **Developer**: The individual or team responsible for setting up and maintaining the project file, ensuring that all configurations are correct and up-to-date.
+Developers also utilize the Postgres connector to implement semantic memory stores and perform vector similarity searches within applications.
+- **System Administrator**: A user who manages the database schema and tables, potentially using the `PostgresDbClient` for administrative tasks.
+Responsible for installing and configuring the pgvector extension on Postgres databases, including Docker setup and database initialization.
+- **Database Administrator (DBA)**: Manages the Postgres database, including the creation of indexes to optimize vector similarity search performance based on data size and search requirements.

+By integrating these use-case diagrams, descriptions, and actor definitions, the document provides a clear and comprehensive view of the system's functionality and the roles of various stakeholders in its operation.

 ***